splunk/observability-workshop/docs/dashboards/savingcharts.md

 Make sure you have your dashboard selected and press the **Ok**{: .label-button .sfx-ui-button-blue} button.

 You will now be taken to your dashboard like below.
 You can see at the top left that your **YOUR_NAME-DASHBOARD** is part of a Dashboard Group **YOUR_NAME-Dashboard**.
-You can add other dashboards to this dashboard group,
+You can add other dashboards to this dashboard group.

 ![New Dashboard Group](../images/dashboards/new-dashboard-group.png)